2,458 texts in Legends of the Jews (Ginzberg)

 Our story today dives right into that murky territory, exploring the story of Shechem, the son of Hamor, and his burning desire for Dinah, Jacob's daughter.
 We last left off with S...

-So, picture this: It’s the evening of the second day after the… ahem… agreement between Jacob's sons and the people of Shechem.
+It’s the evening of the second day after the… ahem… agreement between Jacob's sons and the people of Shechem.
 You remember the agreement.
-The one where all the me...
+The one where all the men of Shechem would...

 The story of Simon and Levi's vengeance upon the city of Shechem, after the rape of their sister Dinah, is one such tale.
 We’ve talked before about how their actions were, shall we...